thephez/original-evolution-whitepaper/README.md

 #### 4.5.7 State Sequence
 With the Objects and relations defined, we can explain the key concept in understanding how
-Evolution implements database­like functionality for end­users but in a decentralized and
+Evolution implements database-like functionality for end-users but in a decentralized and
 trustless way, which we call a State Sequence.
 The State Sequence enables sets of Accounts who want to interact to communicate information
 by only changing their own Object data, with states transitioning in the kind of sequences found
 in a centralized database application, but with users only changing their own data.
 The design pattern is essentially a semaphore, where users change their own state referencing
 a foreign account who is observing any changes in account objects related to their account.
-For the user­friending case we are describing, we introduce a diagrammatical format to
+For the user-friending case we are describing, we introduce a diagrammatical format to
 represent the changes in interrelated account state transitions through a Schema defined state
-sequence, called a State­Sequence diagram, below.
+sequence, called a State-Sequence diagram, below.
 Each row represents a state in the sequence, showing only new or updated Objects in each
 account being sequenced.
 The first column, Named State, represents a predefined state (in the Schema) that represents
-some meaningful state in real­world use cases, that can be determined by nodes and clients
+some meaningful state in real-world use cases, that can be determined by nodes and clients
 based on the state of an Account’s objects.

 State Sequence: Friending Process (Simple Example)